Keys to Effective Feedback and Truly Constructive Criticism

 Contributor Patrick Dotts

-Patrick, who’s grown with Soliant over the past 8 years, was promoted to the managing director of the healthcare division in January of 2018.
-Before that, Patrick was the division director for Soliant’s nursing and allied health division.
+Patrick, who’s grown with Soliant over the past 12+ years, was promoted to Senior Vice President of the healthcare department in February 2022.
+Before that, Patrick was the director of Soliant’s nursing and allied health division.
 Patrick has worked very closely with not only hospitals and other healthcare facilities but also the healthcare professionals that make up their workforce.
 This experience has given Patrick a unique insight into the ins and outs of the medical field, especially regarding its workforce.
 Before Soliant, he graduated from Bowling Green University and cherishes his free time with his wife, daughter, and son.
 Make sure to read more of Patrick’s other blogs on nursing and allied health.